kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 The table below shows the top hits of the 12 contigs that were analyzed:

+The first three contigs were most similar to viruses while the remaining contigs matched closely with host RNA, yeast and bacteria.
+The first hit, Buckhurst virus putative polyprotein and hypothetical protein genes, complete cds, had 99% query coverage and about 90% percent identity.
+An E value of 0.0 leads me to believe that this hit is valid.

+The second and third contigs did not have any hits using BLASTn, but did have matches when I used BLASTx.
+For both contigs, the closest match was a Hubei virga-like virus.
+This virus is under the alphavirus genus.
+It is a +ssRNA virus and is found in Drosophila species.
+The only accession in GenBank was entered in 2016 and was isolated from * D. obscura* in the UK.

 ## Step 11: Remap

+To ensure that the unmapped contigs made sense, remapping was performed.
 Because the viral hits from BLAST were in the first three contigs, a new index as built using only these first three contigs using the following command:

 ```
 kjreed@thoth01:~/2022_MIP_280A4_final_project/FoCo_virilis_R1_spades_assembly$ \
   bowtie2-build first_3_contigs.fasta \
   --threads 24 viral_contigs_index
 ```
 This command created a new index of just the first three contigs.
+Then, the viral contigs (contigs 1, 2, and 3) were mapped against the fastq file of the reads that did not align to the host genome ("FoCo_virilis_R1_not_mapped_fastq"):
 ```
 kjreed@thoth01:~/2022_MIP_280A4_final_project/FoCo_virilis_R1_spades_assembly$ \
  bowtie2 -x viral_contigs_index \